Three-dimensional core-collapse supernovae with complex magnetic structures: II. Rotational instabilities and multi-messenger signatures: Results and discussion

 We performed a similar analysis for the $(l=2,m=2)$ mode, which is directly connected to the two-arm spiral structures shown in \refig{fig:deltarho_equator}.
 Once again, the corotation point lies within the PNS, since the mode's frequency is enclosed by the rotational frequencies shown also in \refig{fig:pns_rho_mode_11_spectrograms} multiplied by a factor $m=2$.
 The mode emerges in model \hydro{} at $200$ ms p.b., with double the frequency of the corresponding $(l=1,m=1)$ mode (about $400$ Hz).
-Up to $t\sim290$ ms p.b. $\mathcal{M}_{22}$ displays also a shift in frequency which is twice the one found for the lower order mode, but then it appears to gradually decrease for the following hundred of ms. This is an artifact due to the aliasing of the signal produced in our simulations, which was sampled with a frequency of one output every ms, hence limiting our analysis up to 500 Hz.
-Such analysis is confirmed by the good agreement between the mode's feature in the spectrogram and a a mirrored slope after the maximum frequency is reached (top panel of \refig{fig:pns_rho_mode_22_spectrograms}), allowing us to assume that with a higher sampling frequency we would have observed a continuous increase in frequency of $\mathcal{M}_{22}$ after 290 ms. The magnetized models also show such $(l=2,m=2)$ mode, though at a much weaker amplitude than both their $(l=1,m=1)$ mode and $\mathcal{M}_{22}$ from model \hydro{}.
+Up to $t\sim290$ ms p.b. $\mathcal{M}_{22}$ displays also a shift in frequency which is twice the one found for the lower order mode, but then it appears to gradually decrease for the following hundred of ms. This is an artifact due to the aliasing of the signal produced in our simulations, which is once again due to the limited output sampling frequency.
+Such analysis is confirmed by the good agreement between the mode's feature in the spectrogram and a mirrored slope after the maximum frequency is reached (top panel of \refig{fig:pns_rho_mode_22_spectrograms}), allowing us to assume that with a higher sampling frequency we would have observed a continuous increase in frequency of $\mathcal{M}_{22}$ after 290 ms. The magnetized models also show such $(l=2,m=2)$ mode, though at a much weaker amplitude than both their $(l=1,m=1)$ mode and $\mathcal{M}_{22}$ from model \hydro{}.
 Simulation \aligneddip{} presents broad-band features up until $t\sim150$ ms p.b., after which the mode's frequency is better defined.
 The decrease of the maximum rotational frequency within the PNS (represented in \refig{fig:pns_rho_mode_22_spectrograms} with the higher white curve in the second panel from the top) is caused by the efficient magnetic braking of the PNS core, which in turn constrains the feature's spectral width from the top.
 The case of \tilteddip{} is similar at first, but the less efficient extraction of rotational energy sets a wider ranges of possible maximal frequencies within the PNS.
 This leads to the spectral feature not being bounded at higher frequencies, but only from the bottom (i.e. by the faster rotation at the PNS surface).
 Finally, model \quadB{} displays a very narrow frequency range within up to $t\sim200$ ms, which reflects a strong flattening of the PNS rotation curve.
 The mode's spectral shape begins then to broaden as well, due to an increase in the maximum rotation rate caused by the continuous advection of angular momentum onto the PNS.
 In all cases the shift in frequency corresponds rather well to double the shift measured for the $(l=1,m=1)$ mode (dashed black lines), which shows how the two modes are strongly coupled to each other.

 It is interesting to note that, contrary to the results of \cite{shibagaki2020,shibagaki2021}, our model \hydro{} develops two strongly coupled modes with $m=1,2$ roughly at the same time, rather than producing a first transient emergence of the $m=1$ followed by a persistent $m=2$ mode.
 This could be caused by the different rotation profile they used (an analytical distribution with cylindrical symmetry and constant specific angular momentum beyond 1000 km), the properties of the progenitors or a combination of the two effects.